what-to pack feature image 2

 The Northern Lights Alaskan Adventure Starter Pack

+When preparing for a trip to Alaska to view the Northern Lights, packing the right gear is essential to stay warm and comfortable.
+Begin with a warm hat to keep your head insulated in the chilly Arctic air.
 This hat should protect the top of your head, back of your head, ears and even cheeks and neck if you want to be bundled up in the snow-covered interior of Alaska.
 Common styles of hats worn during cold weather are Watcher’s Cap, Chullo, Trapper’s Hat, Aviator’s Hat, Felt Dress Hats.

 Typically, insulated mittens keep fingers warmer than gloves.
 If mittens still are not enough warmth, you can always layer a thinner pair of gloves under your mittens, like some ski gloves.
 Ski-gloves that come with removable, built-in liners are always an option as well.

-Balaclava or Face Mask
+Pack Balaclava or A Face Mask

-Packing List For Northern Lights Travel During our dog-sledding adventure, you will race through a forest filled with snow-covered trees and then rush into vast, open snowy plains.
+During our dog-sledding adventure, you will race through a forest filled with snow-covered trees and then rush into vast, open snowy plains.
 When on the sled, the dogs will make your fast-paced excursion nothing short of exciting.
 The rush of the wind against your face is an exhilarating feeling, however, it is important to protect your face from the cold wind as well.
 A balaclava is an essential item while dogsledding.
 Scarves can also offer the same effect of protecting your face from the winter wind as well.

 When you are hiking down an icy trail or snowshoeing, you are going to want to stay warm.
 That is why we suggest you bring warm, waterproof boots with an insulated inner lining.
 Some even come with a removable insulated liner, so you can take them out and let them dry between uses.
 Many winter boots have a “comfort rating,” such as “comfort-rated to -15 degrees Fahrenheit.”
 However, there is no industry standard for these ratings, and these numbers are basically estimates that the manufacturer has created.
 When purchasing your boots, we suggest the low temperatures such as -30 or -40 degrees Fahrenheit.
 Be sure to note whether the comfort rating is listed in Fahrenheit or Celsius, although some brands list both.